 Erin has worked as the UVM WA Education & Outreach Coordinator/Aquatic Science Literacy Specialist since May 2010.
-She has expertise in natural resource planning and management through community based involvement in watershed stewardship and environmental education.
-She has focused on environmental conservation through jobs in the private, public and non-profit sector throughout North America and the Caribbean.
-She enjoys her outreach work as a board member of the Statewide Environmental Education Programs (SWEEP) and networking with Vermonters to increase environmental literacy of our precious water resources.
-Erin is interested in global water conservation, exploring bogs with her son and husband as well as hiking, photography, and yoga.
+She has expertise in natural resource planning and management through community based involvement in watershed stewardship and restoration.
+She has focused on aquatic resource conservation through jobs in the private, public and non-profit sector throughout North America and the Caribbean.
+She enjoys her outreach work as a board member of the State-Wide Environmental Education Programs (SWEEP) and networking with Vermonters to increase environmental literacy of our precious water resources.
+Erin is interested in restoration ecology, exploring bogs with her son and husband as well as hiking, biking, yoga, and photography.

 - B.A.
 Liberal Arts, St. John's College, 2010

 - M.S.
 Natural Resources, Environment, Society and Public Affairs, University of Vermont, 2015 (Expected)

 Growing up in Michigan, Anna’s experience with Lake Michigan and other bodies of water exposed her to the importance of protecting water resources.
 Volunteering and working for the Friends of the Winooski River on water quality monitoring and storm water management projects has further impressed on her the importance of protecting watersheds in her new adopted state of Vermont.
 As a master’s student at the University of Vermont, Anna has studied the effects of conservation and national parks on local communities in eastern Uganda.
 She currently works part-time on a raw milk dairy in Hinesburg while she finishes her thesis.
 Other interests include using draft horses for power, sewing, kickboxing, hiking, and reading.